peizihui/auditable-blindCA-ecc-issuer/README.md

     docker pull rujia/contract-kit:v15.
     ```

-    This image will expose port 8080 and 8081 inside the container and receive web requests, passing different requests to issuing service and tracing service respectively.
+    This image will expose 8081 inside the container and receive web requests, passing different requests to issuing service.

 ### Run the Docker